lcnittl/DMFO/README.md

 # DMFO -- Diff and Merge For Office

-This is a set of scripts that enable convenient diff and merge of Office-related file types (currently only Word, future support for PowerPoint is planned).
+This is a set of scripts that enable convenient diff and merge of Office-related file types (currently Word and PowerPoint (diff only)).
 The office application will be started using COM automation, thus an Office installation is required.

 DMFO is LFS compatible.